Luscious Jackson: Greatest hits and solo albums

-Reunion (2011–2017)
+Reunion (2011–present)

 In 2006, Luscious Jackson announced plans to reunite to record a new album of songs for children.
 By September of that year, the band had completed eleven tracks for the album and was seeking a label to release it.
 It was untitled, although Cunniff told MTV she wanted to call it It's All Goo.

 On July 8, Luscious Jackson's official Twitter and Facebook accounts became active and confirmed that the band had reunited.
 Cunniff, Glaser and Schellenbach all returned to the band, while Trimble did not.
 Working with Pledgemusic as part of a fundraising drive, the band hoped to finish their album for children that had first been planned in 2006.
 They also revealed plans to make a new studio album, their first since 1999.
 A previously unreleased track from 1999 called "Girlscout" was also made available by the band as a free download.

 On February 8, 2012, Rolling Stone magazine posted an article on how the band had reunited quietly in 2011 after more than a decade apart to begin work on their first album of new material since Electric Honey.
 The band opted to skip signing to a traditional label in favor of funding their new project through Pledgemusic.
 A track titled "Are You Ready?" was made available via internet stream.
 In September 2013, the lead single from their forthcoming album Magic Hour, "So Rock On", was premiered on NPR's All Songs Considered program.

 The trio released Magic Hour on November 5, 2013, followed by their children's album, Baby DJ, on November 12.
 The band performed two shows in support of Magic Hour in Philadelphia on November 23 and New York on December 7, followed by an appearance on Late Show with David Letterman on November 18.
-Sporadic performances followed in 2014 and 2016, before Luscious Jackson halted activities in 2017.
+Sporadic performances followed in 2014 and 2016.

+On April 6, 2023, it was reported that former keyboard player Vivian Trimble had died two days prior, on April 4, at the age of 59, due to cancer.